mendix/docs/content/developerportal/deploy/how-to-link-app-to-node.md

 ---
-title: "Link Your Free App to a Licensed Cloud Node"
+title: "Link App to Licensed Node"
+# Merge with other Linking docs
 parent: "mendix-cloud-deploy"
-menu_order: 120
+#menu_order: 120
-description: "This page describes how to link an App to a licensed cloud node."
+description: "How to link an App, for example a Free App, to a licensed cloud node."
-tags: ["App","Node","Developer Portal","Deploy"]
+tags: ["App","Node","Developer Portal","Deploy", "Link", "Licensed"]
 ---

 ## 1 Introduction